Neo23x0/Fnord/README.md

 # Fnord

-Fnord is a pattern extractor for obfuscated code.
+Fnord is a pattern extractor for obfuscated code

-# Description
+## Description

 Fnord has two main functions:

 1. Extract byte sequences and create some statistics
 2. Use these statistics, combine length, number of occurrences, similarity and keywords to create a YARA rule

-# 1. Statistics
+## 1. Statistics

 Fnord processes the file with a sliding window of varying size to extract all sequences of with a minimum length `-m X` (default: 4) up to a maximum length `-x X` (default: 40).
 For each length, Fnord will present the most frequently occurring sequences `-t X` (default: 3) in a table.